revisitors/gorevisit/README.md

 ```go
 func NewRevisitMsgFromFiles(mediaPath ...string) (*RevisitMsg, error)
 ```
-NewRevisitMsgFromFiles, given the path to an image file and optional path to an audio file, creates a JSON encoded Revisit.link message
+NewRevisitMsgFromFiles given the path to an image file and optional path to an audio file, creates a JSON encoded Revisit.link message

 #### func (*RevisitMsg) ImageType